BMW X3 interior

 The BMW X3 runs the bulletproof Audi very close in terms of plush materials.
 Almost every piece of plastic trim on the dashboard and centre console feels soft and yielding and you’ll have to reach right down into the door bins before you’ll find any hard brittle plastics.

-Unlike in the Mercedes GLC, even the entry-level BMW X3 come with real leather seats and you can choose from five colour options including mocha, oyster (read white) and black.
-You also get six-colour mood lighting as standard, even in entry-level SE models.
+Unlike in the Mercedes GLC, even the entry-level BMW X3 SE comes with real leather seats in your choice of mocha brown and light beige.
+You also get six-colour mood lighting and brushed metal dashboard trims as standard.

-Step up to an xLine car and you get a combination of gloss-black and chrome interior trims and some slightly more supportive leather seats than standard SE versions.
-Pick a BMW X3 M Sport and you get polished aluminium trims with a neat hexagonal pattern across the dashboard and doors.
+Step up to an xLine car and you get some stainless steel sill trims and a set of more supportive leather seats than standard SE versions in a wider range of colours.
+Pick a BMW X3 in M Sport guise and you get polished aluminium trims with a neat hexagonal pattern across the dashboard and doors.

-Hand over an extra £990 and you can have the X3’s seats trimmed in rather garish two-tone black and red leather or a more subdued combination of brown and white.
-Really push the boat out for the £1,795 Premium Package and you’ll get electric seat adjustment and a huge panoramic glass roof that makes the BMW X3’s already roomy cabin feel even more spacious.
+You can pay extra to have the X3’s seats trimmed in rather garish two-tone black and red leather or a more subdued combination of brown and white.
+Really push the boat out for the rather costly Premium Package and you’ll get electric seat adjustment and a huge panoramic glass roof that makes the BMW X3’s already roomy cabin feel even more spacious.

 The X3’s high-tech cabin even comes with futuristic gesture controls – although swiping left through the air to dismiss a phone call isn’t quite as satisfying as an indignant button-prod hang up…